tianyimasf/pages/_articles/real_disaster_tweets_part_2.md

 | Dropout Rate | 0.1, 0.2, 0.3, 0.4, 0.5 |
 | Learning Rate | 1e-5, 5e-5, 1e-4 |

-By experimenting with different combinations and reading other people's takes and results, I finally chose the above parameters since it seems to work the best with this problem specifically.
+By experimenting with different combinations and reading other people's takes and results, I finally chose the values in the code block shown above since it seems to work the best with this problem specifically.
 I spent the majority of my time tuning the model architecture using these possible parameter values, repeating a few times with each set of value combinations to try verify the results.
 It's really fun and after a few times you can see that there is definitely patterns to it.
+For example, this is hardly a big or medium dataset, and if the model is too complex it can't even acheive our previous accuracy 75%.
+Setting Hidden Layer Dimension to be 512 and # of attention heads to 2 usually do the trick and gave us resulting accuracy comparable to our pre-trained model, that is, 75%.
+Embedding Dimension that is larger than 100 usually make the model worse.
+More than 2 transformer block also make it worse.
+Considering that input sequences have at max 16 words, and the dataset is quite small, it's preferable to have small models to avoid overfitting.
+At last, a learning rate of 1e-4 is shown to have better performance than 1e-5 or 5e-5 and is therefore chosen.

 Below is my code to train the model.
 The actual code is long and hard to read, so I just showed the most important code here.
 Full source code is attached in the end.
 Following the best practices, I used 5-fold Stratified Cross Validation to build 5 different models, and later predict using their average output.
 It saves the model on each epoch if it's the best model seen so far based on validation accuracy.
 It will also stop early if the model stopped improving.